Alaska Naval Militia

 The Alaska Naval Militia (AKNM) is the official naval militia of the state of Alaska.
-The Alaska Naval Militia falls under control of the state of Alaska.
+The Alaska Naval Militia falls under control of the State of Alaska.
 The legal basis for the naval militia comes from both federal and state law.

 History

-The Alaska Naval Militia was established in 1984.
+The Alaska Naval Militia was originally established in 1970, but was retracted in 1972 for nearly a decade until it was reestablished in 1984.
 In 1989, the AKNM was deployed to assist in recovery operations after the Exxon Valdez oil spill.
 In 2019, members of the Alaska Naval Militia were deployed to help fight the Swan Lake Fire in southern Alaska.
 In March 2020, the Alaska Naval Militia was called to action in response to the COVID-19 epidemic.